DylanCauwels/ConcurrentBST/README.md

 It is run for 500, 1,000, 10,000, and 100,000 elements.
 Elapsed time is recorded in milliseconds and measured only for the contains operation.
 Results are shown below:

-The **mix** test inserts 100,000 elements in the same four variations as the **insert** test.
+The **mix** test inserts 100,000 elements in the same five variations as the **insert** test.
 These elements are randomly pulled from the range
 1 - 25,000.
 Then, 25,000 delete threads are created to delete the values 1 - 25,000 from the tree concurrently.
 Elapsed time is recorded in milliseconds and measured from the start of the insert to the end of the delete operations.
 Results are shown below: